Skip to Content

 Blue Whale

-If you want to spot the largest mammal on earth, you may be able to spot them off the coast of Florida.
+The blue whale is the largest mammal ever to have lived on Earth and you may be able to spot them off the coast of Florida.
 These gentle giants reach lengths of 30 meters and weigh around 200 tonnes.
 They are carnivorous and feed on small crustaceans called krill.
 They twist and turn their bodies to help sweep the krill into their mouths when hunting.

 If you want further details about blue whales, you can find 101 facts about them from me here.